edespino/cloudberry-site/docs/sys-utilities/reindexdb.md

 ## Notes

-`reindexdb` might need to connect several times to the Cloudberry Database server, asking for a password each time.
+`reindexdb` might need to connect several times to the Apache Cloudberry server, asking for a password each time.
 It is convenient to have a `~/.pgpass` file in such cases.

 ## Examples